 Projects must only consist of material that is suitable for all ages.

 Entries that cannot be uploaded should be clearly represented in the report through images and diagrams.
 Students also have the option of submitting a video or screen-cam (in one of the file types specified above) showing their project being used.
 Students who are unable to upload their actual project will not be penalized during the short-listing process, provided that it is clearly presented in the report.
-Those invited to the judging event will then have the opportunity to present their project using their own equipment, i.e. laptops & speakers.
+Those invited to the judging reviews will then have the opportunity to present their project to out judges.

 The main report must be submitted in one of the following formats:Portable Document File (pdf)